 Special Collections also offers several short-term Madeleine L’Engle Travel Research Fellowships, named in honor of Madeleine L’Engle, class of 1941, renowned young adult fiction author.
 These fellowship are intended to help offset the travel expenses of researchers engaged in studies that will benefit from access to, including initial survey and exploration of, the holdings of Smith College Special Collections.
 L’Engle Fellowships will be funded up to $1,000.

 Researchers should apply if they live more than 50 miles from Northampton, MA, and whose research interests and objectives would be significantly advanced by extended work in the holdings of Special Collections.
 Fellowships support research in any or all of Special Collections’ three repositories: College Archives, the Mortimer Rare Book Collection, and the Sophia Smith Collection of Women’s History.
 These grants do not cover research-related costs, e.g., reproduction fees.
 Only one application is required for all fellowships.

 Special Collections is also a partner in the New England Research Fellowships Consortium (NERFC), which offers 8-week, $5,000 stipends to applicants whose research takes them to three or more of its member institutions.
-Applications are due February 1, 2019.
-NERFC grants are managed by the consortium and so for more information visit NERFC.
+Please visit NERFC to learn more about their 2021-2022 fellowship cycle.